College of Science and Health > Academics > Biological Sciences > About

 The Department of Biological Sciences provides courses for biology majors, minors, and non-majors from all areas.
-The department currently has more than 600 majors in its undergraduate program leading to a Bachelor of Science and offers a graduate program leading to a
+The department currently has more than 600 majors in its undergraduate program leading to a Bachelor of Science or Bachelor of Arts, and offers a graduate program leading to a

 Allied field courses for all concentrations include a year of general chemistry, a year of organic chemistry, a year of physics, and a year of calculus.
 Each concentration provides the prerequisites for application to post-baccalaureate professional schools, such as medical schools or PhD programs.

 Note for Prospective Students: Incoming freshmen are strongly encouraged to complete the General Chemistry I (CHE 130) and General Biology I (Bio 191) classes in their first quarter.
 These two classes meet MWF 9:30 am to 1 PM; you should avoid overlapping those time periods when selecting a section of the Chicago Quarter class (LSP 110/111).